rancher/docs/content/rancher/v2.x/en/best-practices/management/_index.md

 weight: 100
 ---

-Rancher Operating System and Docker
+## Rancher Operating System and Docker

 Rancher is container based and can potentially run on any Linux-based operating system.
-However, only operating systems listed in the requirements documentation (see https://rancher.com/docs/rancher/v2.x/en/installation/requirements/) should be used along with a supported version of Docker.
+However, only operating systems listed in the [requirements documentation]({{< baseurl >}}/rancher/v2.x/en/installation/requirements/) should be used along with a supported version of Docker.
 These versions have been most thoroughly tested and can be properly supported by the Rancher Support team.

 ## Kubernetes Clusters
 Rancher allows you to set up numerous combinations of configurations.
 Some configurations are more appropriate for development and testing, while there are other best practices for production environments for maximum availability and fault tolerance.
 The following best practices should be followed for production: